marcurdy/dfir-toolset/ThreatHunt.md

 * Search for domains outside com, net, org, gov, mil, edu

 DNS
+* High numbers of subdomains or large TXT fields to find DNS tunnelling
 * Search for destinations of dynamic dns domains
 * High volumes of NXDOMAIN errors could signify use of a domain generating algorithm (DGA)
 * Search for typos of domains being accessed e.g. dnstwist

+Proxy
+* Consistent and reoccurring HTTP PUT
+* Suspicious user-agents such as powershell especially PUT
 * Malicious domains often are set as uncategorized by proxies
   * Unsolicited outbound communication to the hostile domain with no referrer
   * Reputation of the domain

-Proxy
-* Consistent and reoccurring HTTP PUT
-* Suspicious user-agents such as powershell especially PUT

 Netflow
 * Unusual volumes and frequencies